erhant/huffd1/README.md

 p = \mathtt{0xffffffffffffffffffffffffffffffffffffffd1}
 $$

 Notice the final hexadecimals, which is where the name of the project comes from.
-The degree of the polynomial is equal to total supply - 1, so for $n$ tokens we have a polynomial $P$:
+The degree of the polynomial is equal to total supply minus one, so for $n$ tokens we have a polynomial $P$:

 $$
 P \in \mathbb{F}_\mathtt{0xffffffffffffffffffffffffffffffffffffffd1}^{n-1}[X]